-If Bright OpenStack is running on a cluster that a user can access and run OpenStack instances on, then the user can administrator of another Bright cluster (the client cluster) can run a cluster extension on the Bright OpenStack cluster (host cluster).
-That is, the client cluster can extend into the Bright OpenStack cluster and start up nodes that run within OpenStack there.
+If Bright OpenStack is running on a cluster (the host cluster) that a user can access and run OpenStack instances on, then the user can become an administrator of a local OpenStack Bright cluster instance (the client cluster) running within the host cluster.

-Users that run their own cluster may sometimes wish to extend their cluster into a second, Bright OpenStack, cluster.
-This second cluster can then be regarded as an OpenStack host, which hosts are service for the client cluster.
+Users, instead of using up resources on their own local client cluster, may sometimes wish to extend into a second, remote, Bright OpenStack, cluster.
+This second cluster can then be regarded as a cloud service host that provides Bright OpenStack services.